Starting in 2017 with English and maths, new GCSEs in England will be graded from 9 to 1, with 9 being the top grade.

 - Fewer grade 9s will be awarded than A*s.

-- English language, English literature and maths will be the first to be graded from 9 to 1 in 2017.
+- English language, English literature and maths are the first to be graded from 9 to 1 in 2017.

 - Another 20 subjects will have 9 to 1 grading in 2018, with most others following in 2019.
 During this transition, students will receive a mixture of letter and number grades.